awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/applications-versions.md

 ![\[Deleting an application version on the Application Versions page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/applications-version-delete.png)

 1. \(Optional\) To leave the application source bundle for this application version in your Amazon Simple Storage Service \(Amazon S3\) bucket, clear the box for **Delete versions from Amazon S3**\.
-![\[Delete Application Versions dialog in the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/applications-version-delete-s3.png)
+![\[Delete Application Versions dialog box in the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/applications-version-delete-s3.png)

 1. Choose **Apply**\.